 Melbourne Investee Applications Update 2017

 The Investment Committee short listed and met five applicants for our 2017 investee program.
 With our focus upon Children and Youth Development targeting the underprivileged and disadvantaged, the committee was very impressed with all applicants.
-2017 will be a hard year to choose just one investee.
+2017 was a hard year to choose just one investee, and so we chose two.
 Whilst all applicants are keen to seek our funding, our ability to enhance capability and increase social impact are important factors for SVP.
 There are many ways in which you can become involved in the process of selecting of a new investee and helping.
-I encourage you to talk to Wayne if you are interested.

 - Working in schools for kids that are different and need some special care.
 This organisation is experiencing exceptional growth.
 SVP partners can really help with leadership mentoring, guidance with operation systems and reaching out to business connections.